jordanbeth/Data-Structures/README.md

 # Data-Structures
-Implementation of various data structures in ES6
+Implementation of various data structures using ES6